 Errollyn Wallen is at ease both as a singer-songwriter of pop-influenced songs and a composer of contemporary new music.
 She describes her own Ensemble X with the motto, ‘We don’t break down barriers in music…we don’t see any.’

-Her residency in Hull examines the modern spiritual.
-Gathering people’s stories and reflections on hardship and how they use music to sustain themselves through hard times, the work will reach out to the local refugee and migrant communities involved in Hull’s Open Doors project (a community organization working with refugees, migrants and asylum seekers) as well as working with both the pupils and parents of Thoresby and Pearson Primary Schools.
+Her residency in Hull searches for the modern spiritual.
+Gathering people’s stories and reflections on hardship and how music can sustain us through hard times, the work will reach out to the local refugee and migrant communities involved in Hull’s Open Doors project (a community organization working with refugees, migrants and asylum seekers) as well as working with year 4 pupils and parents at Thoresby Primary School.

-Over the course of the coming months, Errollyn will work with local musicians Gary Hammond, and Pete Jack and Frankie Banham of Mambo Jambo (world music) to collect stories, with ethnomusicologist Nola Marshall and choral leader Em Whitfield Brooks to support vocal confidence.
+Over the course of the coming months, Errollyn will work in these communities with the support of local musicians Gary Hammond,Pete Jack and Frankie Banham of Mambo Jambo (world music), choral specialist Em Whitfield Brooks and with the assistance of Cecil Jones, Gabrielle Awre and Nola Marshll from Open Doors to explore the theme of the modern spiritual.
 Together they will create music which will go into the mass finale performance at the Festival weekend in July 2017.

 Errollyn and her team of local musicians will be running workshops in schools, meeting with parents, running a Composition Lab masterclass day, performing and taking part in a panel discussion at WOW.